campuscode/rails-guides-pt-BR/pt-BR/api_app.md

 Keep in mind that removing these middlewares will remove support for certain features in Action Controller.

-Escolhendo os módulos da *Controller*
+Escolhendo os módulos do *controller*
 ---------------------------

 Uma aplicação API (utilizando `ActionController::API`) vem com os seguintes módulos do *controller* por padrão: